pymor/school_website_2025/pages/about.md

 ## Organizers

-The pyMOR School 2024 is organized by:
+The pyMOR School 2025 is organized by:

 - Hendrik Kleikamp (University of Münster)
-- Petar Mlinarić (Virginia Tech)
+- Petar Mlinarić (University of Zagreb)
 - Stephan Rave (University of Münster)
 - Jens Saak (MPI Magdeburg)